How might we support homeowners in sustaining homeownership and building generational wealth?

 Cross-Stakeholder Co-Design Sessions

-We interviewed Black homeowners and provided key insights that revealed emotional, logistical, and structural barriers.
+We interviewed homeowners which provided key insights that revealed emotional, logistical, and structural barriers.
 Based on these insights, we brought housing organizations and homeowners together to co-design the future of post-purchase support.
-Not only did it help everyone explore potential interventions, it became healing and built trust, accountability, and shared purpose.
+Not only did it help everyone explore potential interventions, it became a healing experience that built trust, accountability, and shared purpose.

 The Impact

-• Seven organizations aligned around a shared strategy for post-purchase support, reducing duplication and strengthening the overall system.
+Seven organizations aligned around a shared strategy for post-purchase support, preventing redundancy and strengthening the overall system.

-• The group was awarded $1 million in in funding to pilot the interventions co-designed with homeownership and professionals over the next two years.
+The group was awarded $1.4 million in funding to pilot the four interventions co-designed with homeowners and professionals over the next two years.